explainableaixai/websitecategorizationapi/README.md

 # Use cases

-[Website categorization API](https://www.websitecategorizationapi.com) is used by a wide variety of companies and use cases.
+Package is used by a wide variety of companies and use cases.

 These include Ad Exchanges, Demand Side Platforms (DSPs), Supply Side Platforms (SSPs) and Ad Networks.
 SSP (Supply Side Platform) companies can e.g. use it to identify the advertiser’s category to check its eligibility for real-time bidding.

 Other use cases include Web Content Filtering where a company can employ it to filter out non-work related websites, such as social media networks, shopping platforms and similar.

+[Website categorization API](https://www.websitecategorizationapi.com) is based on a machine learning model from text classification group of ML models.
+It has been extensively tested and used in large scale classification, including on a project with 30+ million texts.